PAGalaxyLab/YAHFA/README.md

 ## Build

-Import and build the project in Android Studio.
+Import and build the project in Android Studio(__with Instant Run disabled__).
 There are three modules:

 - `library`.
 This is the YAHFA library module, which compiles to `.aar` for use.
 - `demoApp`.
 This is a demo app which would load and apply the plugin.